PavelKriz/PavelKriz.github.io/_posts/2020-06-17-Configurable-Pacman.markdown

 ---
 layout: post
-title:  "PACMAN Remastered: Optimized Game Engine with Customizable Maps"
+title:  "PACMAN Remastered: Optimized game engine with customizations"
 date:   2020-06-17 17:37:34 +0100
 categories: jekyll update
 cover: /images/Configurable_pacman/cover.png
+tags: ["C++", "SDL 2.0", "CMake", "Make"]
 ---

 **Introducing "PACMAN" – a game that defies expectations by running smoothly even at a mere 3 FPS!
 Its coded to be playable and reliable under such condition.
 This classic arcade game has been given a modern twist, featuring customizable maps, various game modes, and a unique challenge involving the pursuit of "covid".**